DevManSam777/custom-cursor/README.md

 # Custom Cursor Web Component

-A reusable web component that creates a custom cursor with an orange-to-yellow gradient trail effect.
+A reusable web component that creates a custom cursor with gradient trail effect.

 ## Usage